Wednesday January 19, 2011

 "The progressive philosophy we have brought to this city is what matters most.
 The longer you stay in office the more it becomes about you, and that has has never been my interest."

 Meanwhile, Daniel L. Bianchi is said to be contemplating another mayoral campaign.
-The former Ward 6 councilor said earlier this month that he'll be
+The former Ward 6 councilor said earlier this month that he'll be focusing on a possible mayoral campaign this fall.

 "We're giving it very serious consideration," Bianchi said at the time.